Leopoldo Fregoli, in drag, poses in several inset portraits. Process print, 1903.

 About this work

-Leopoldo Fregoli wears different costumes within many inset portraits, including one dressed as a policeman with a moustache and cape.
+Leopoldo Fregoli wears different costumes within five inset portraits, including one with a guitar and summer hat.
 Leopoldo Fregoli (Italian, 1867-1936) was the greatest 'protean' quick-change artist ever seen on the stage.
 This card shows him in just a few of his male and female disguises.
 He would play dozens of different characters in the course of his act, with total transformations being achieved in seconds.
 An international sensation, he appeared at the Palace Theatre London under the aegis of Alfred Moul in 1897.
 His name has been attached to 'Fregoli delusion' or 'Fregoli syndrome', a rare disorder whereby sufferers have a delusional paranoid belief that they are being persecuted by someone able to adopt different disguises (James Gardiner)